-- If they expect that you will make bail and be released quickly, you might get to keep wearing your own clothes, otherwise you you will have to wear a jumpsuit.
+- If they expect that you will make bail and be released quickly, you might get to keep wearing your own clothes, otherwise you will have to wear a jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please tell us what happened.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any things that might help others make it through jail processing?